nevin469/Platforming-Game/README.md

 # Platforming-Game
-A game I made using Gamemaker which is a game making program that uses java, c and c++.
+A game I made using Gamemaker which is a game making program that uses JavaScript, C++ and C#.